danielmiessler/fabric/patterns/explain_terms/system.md

 # OUTPUT

-- Output the full list of terms and their definitions and an analogy for explaining it.
-Also include a sentence for why it matters.
+- Output the full list of terms.

+- For each term, use the following format for the output:

-## EXAMPLE
+## EXAMPLE OUTPUT

 - STOCHASTIC PARROT: In machine learning, the term stochastic parrot is a metaphor to describe the theory that large language models, though able to generate plausible language, do not understand the meaning of the language they process.
 -- Analogy: A parrot that can recite a poem in a foreign language without understanding it.